DoctorZheng/The-anti-counterfeiting-algorithm/README.md

 - The-anti-counterfeiting-algorithm
-: matlab version of the algorithm algorithm.### Please refer to our following papers for algorithm details:
+: matlab version of the algorithm

+Please refer to our following papers for algorithm details:

 > Zhaohui Zheng, and et.al.
 "A system for identifying an anti-counterfeiting pattern based on the statistical difference in key image regions"